Using the JAWS Scripts For Youtube

 wherever a Next and Previous button can be found.

-Note that the Previous button in a playlist may restart the current video rather than moving to the previous video unless the video is near the beginning of its playback.
+Note that the Previous button in a playlist or queue may restart the current video rather than moving to the previous video unless the video is near the beginning of its playback.
 Repeat the command to go to the previous video in this case.

 - [ m